Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial3.md

   5. Issue the ls command to get a listing of files in your examples directory.

-The output should look identical to the diagram displayed below.
+The output should look identical to the output displayed below.
 You can refer to this listing to see all files so you can then predict the output from Linux commands that use filename expansion symbols.

 command: